joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/step3.md

 <strong>Bonus</strong>: What is the meaning of life?

-Type your answer in the console in the format './\<your answer\>.sh'
+Type your answer in the console in the format: <strong>./"your answer".sh</strong>